Frankfurt travel guide

 For history buffs, some of the best Frankfurt attractions include the Well of Justice fountain in Romerberg Square, dating back to 1541, and the Eschenheimer Turm, a medieval tower from the 15th century, as well as the Historical Museum which exhibits a range of impressive artefacts from the Middle Ages.
 The Goethe-Haus is where the author of Dr Faustus, poet Johan Wolfgang von Goethe, was born in 1749.

-Other cultural sightseeing attractions in Frankfurt include the Städel Gallery, which houses works by Renoir, and the Museum of Sculpture, which features beautiful pieces from ancient Greece and Rome.
+Other popular cultural sightseeing attractions in Frankfurt include the Städel Gallery, which houses works by Renoir, and the Museum of Sculpture, which features beautiful pieces from ancient Greece and Rome.
 Visit the German Film Museum (Deutsches Filmmuseum) to watch one of the classics from its enormous collection, or perhaps stroll the vast plant kingdom found in Frankfurt's Botanical Gardens.

 Those travelling with kids in Frankfurt will find lots of family-friendly attractions, including the wonderful Frankfurt Zoo and the Natural History Museum.